 I work with different ages: kids from 10 years old, high school students and adult learners.
 Depending on the level and the client's aims, we build up a plan together and we choose the books that will allow us to follow our program step by step.
 I usually offer materials from my personal digital library of French and Russian books.
 I welcome everybody in my class, and I am ready to share my motivation with those who have a lack of it or think that serious learning is hard and boring.

-Secondary School of General Education - BA, General Education
+Undergraduate Degree: Secondary School of General Education - Bachelor in Arts, General Education

-Moscow State Linguistic University - Specialist 5 year degree, Linguist, Teacher (French)
+Graduate Degree: Moscow State Linguistic University - Unknown, Linguist, Teacher (French)

 What is your teaching philosophy?

 I apply a communicative approach in teaching foreign languages, no matter which one I teach.
 It means that we start by practicing simple speaking interaction from the very fist class, even with beginners.
 I believe in a modern communicative approach, because it shows proven results relatively soon, while the classes are fun and interesting.
 I follow certain textbooks that I can offer to students, or we can use the material you suggest.
 My goal as a language teacher is to give students confidence as speakers, understanding of the grammar mechanisms, skills to expand their vocabulary, and finally, eventual full autonomy as learners.
 I think that education should be accessible to everybody: as your language coach, I help you learn how to learn.
 My biggest joy in class is to hear my students talk in a foreign language for 15 minutes without interrupting them.
 This is the sign that they truly succeeded in speaking.
 I love creating new exercises, role play and fun games.
 Also, I use Internet resources and a lot of visual support materials (photos, pictures, drawings).
 If you were dreaming of learning Russian or French, today is a great day to start!

 What might you do in a typical first session with a student?